annapuddles/pns/README.md

 An `x` for the IAS, ALT or HDG means the aircraft will maintain its current value for this setting.

-Setting `0` for IAS will not just set the IAS to 0, but will also activate autohover mode.
+Setting `0` for IAS will also activate autohover mode.

+Setting `0` for ALT will also lower the gear.

 ## `pns ins <line> <IAS> <ALT> <HDG> <region>`
 Insert an instruction before the specified line.